golebu2020/jenkins-setup-cicd/README.md

-## Installing Jenkins and Nexus on a Remote Server
+## Installing Jenkins and Nexus on a Remote Server for CI/CD
 #### Update apt
     apt update